 Break your bad habits and set yourself free with this process:

 - Consider your goals and list the negative habits that are interfering with reaching these goals.
 Consider the far-reaching effects of your negative habits.

-For example, overeating can interfere not only with your health and appearance goals, but can also interfere with your ability to play with your children.
+For example, overeating can interfere not only with your health and appearance goals but can also interfere with your ability to play with your children.

 - You might enlist the help of your partner or close friends.
 They can probably offer some interesting insight!

 - Pick a habit or two to address.
-The likelihood of simultaneously dropping every bad habit you currently engage is poor.
+The likelihood of simultaneously dropping every bad habit you currently engage in is poor.

 Either choose the bad habit that is having the greatest impact on your life or choose a habit that will be easy to break.
 Either make a significant change or allow yourself to gain momentum.

 - Determine the benefit you’re gaining from that habit.
 Keep in mind that your negative habits are providing you with some type of reward.
-Otherwise you wouldn’t be doing them!
+Otherwise, you wouldn’t be doing them!

 - Find another way to get the same benefit.
 How can you get the same benefit without harming yourself or your life?
 List a few alternative behaviors that you believe would be effective substitutes and begin making a positive habit out of the best option.